flux-framework/flux-operator/docs/development/developer-guide.md

 Our "default" job config, or custom resource definition "CRD" can be found in [config/samples](https://github.com/flux-framework/flux-operator/tree/main/config/samples).
 We will walk through how to deploy this one, and then any of the ones in our examples gallery.
-When you've built and installed the operator, here is how to "launch" the Mini Cluster (or if providing a command, an ephemeral job):
+When you've built and installed the operator, here is how to "launch" the MiniCluster (or if providing a command, an ephemeral job):

 ```bash
 $ kubectl apply -f config/samples/flux-framework.org_v1alpha1_minicluster.yaml